vlitzke/kitchenflies/DNAseq/2_trim/README.md

 M3_22|37,151,417|41,722 (0.1%)|37,109,695 (99.9%)|11,145,425,100 |18,489,981  (0.2%)|11,118,727,214  (99.8%)|Read 1|68 (0.0%)|5,572,712,550 |6,537,255 |5,561,008,944
 ||||||||Read 2|76 (0.0%)|5,572,712,550 |11,952,726 |5,557,718,270

+Afterwards, its wise to rerun fastqc on these results (in base pairs):

 For more information about this tool, see <https://cutadapt.readthedocs.io/en/stable/>